google/highway/README.md

 Continuous integration tests use a recent version of Clang and older version of MSVC (VS2015).
 Also periodically tested on Clang 7-11 and GCC 8, 9 and 10.2.1.

+The `contrib` directory contains SIMD-related utilities: an image class with aligned rows, and a math library (16 functions already implemented, mostly trigonometry).

 ## Installation

 This project uses cmake to generate and build.
 In a Debian-based system you can